WeblateOrg/weblate/docs/admin/addons.rst

 .. versionadded:: 3.11

-Bulk edit flags, labels or state for strings.
+Bulk edit flags, labels or state of strings.

 Automate labeling by starting out with the search query ``NOT has:label`` and add labels till all strings have all required labels.